StarforgedSMP/Starforged4/README.md

 ## Documentation

+Below are available documentation pages on the Modpack, and the server itself.

 - [Installation](docs/installation/)
 - [Modlist](docs/modlist/)
 - [Mod Instruductions](docs/mod_introductions/)

 ## Hacking

 Notes on working with and developing this package or/and infrastructure.
+If you are a user, you may ignore this section.

 ### Exporting the Packwiz modpack